alexdanieldm/crypto/README.md

 # Crypto
 Crypto it's a **cross-platform desktop application that let's you encrypt and decrypt** files without size limitation using a custom system of private and public key using python

+> "In a world where everyone is overexposed, the coolest thing you can do is maintain your mystery.”

 #### Requirements

 You will need to have `cryptography` dependency in order for this to work properly